zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/in-db-algo-models/in-db-algo-models.md

 ## **STEP 1**: Import libraries

-1. Run the following commands to import the `oml` package, the python packages - Pandas, Numpy, and matplotlib:
+1. Run the following script to import the `oml` package, the python packages - Pandas, Numpy, and matplotlib:

     ```
     import pandas as pd